Research

 Quantum systems show unusual non-classical properties, including quantum coherence, superposition and interference.
 But the most mind boggling and “weird” of all is quantum entanglement, most recently demonstrated between photons over 1200 km.
 The main questions my group is currently investigating are related to the physical nature of non-local correlations imprinted by many body entanglement, particularly in the context of quantum spin liquids.

-and the Quantum Matter Theory Group.
+We are part of the Quantum Matter Theory Group.